Discover how to improve your French on holiday with these top tips

 Find a residential French course in your favourite destination in France or Belgium and your accommodation and food will usually be included in the cost of the course.
 You'll discover life off the tourist trail by visiting local markets, vineyards, speaking to locals and chatting with the group and your tutor over leisurely lunches.

-The family-friendly French Language Holidays in Saint Raphaël, in the south of France, welcomes parents and children of all ages.
+French Language Holidays in Saint Raphaël, in the south of France, welcomes parents and children of all ages.
 They offer intense language courses (including those for children aged 4-12 or 13-17) and you can stay with a host family for complete immersion.

 Not got much time to spare?
 The Alliance française promotes French language and culture around the world and you can join day courses (or longer) at its centre in Paris and locations throughout France.
-More details and a course calendar are available on their website.
+More details and a course calendar are available on their

-Getting there: It's a short 35 minute crossing from Folkestone to Calais, France with Eurotunnel Le Shuttle.
+It's a short 35 minute crossing from Folkestone to Calais, France with Eurotunnel Le Shuttle.
 From Calais, it's less than 3 hours' drive to the French-speaking region of Belgium.